In-app events: iOS Features to increase brand awareness in the App Store

 How do users find in app events in the App Store?

-On iOS 15 and iPad OS 15 and later, in app events appear in the App Store as event cards that include images or a video, the event name, and a short description.
+In-app events appear in the App Store as event cards that include images or a video, the event name, and a short description.
 These cards are displayed first to users who have already downloaded your app, and on your product page for both existing and potential users.
-They are also a big feature of those editorialised sections and personalised recommendations.
+They are also a big feature of editorialised sections and personalised recommendations.
 Finally, events can also be searched for, which is why your metadata is so important – more on this shortly.

 How can app owners create in app events for their store listings?

-In app events are easy to set up within App Store Connect.
-Simply choose an event name (not viewable to the public), add your event metadata, choose a badge from those event types above and select any relevant regionality.
+In-app events are easy to set up within-app.
+Simply choose an event name (not viewable to the public), add your event metadata, choose a badge from the event types above and select any relevant regionality.

 Your metadata should be specific to your event, rather than more generally about your app.
 The event name (30 characters) and short description (50 characters) are both indexed, so it’s important to include keywords you want to target.
 Your longer description (120 characters) isn’t indexed.
 Make sure to align this with your wider keyword strategy.

-When it comes to your creative, your in app event card should be both eye-catching and clear as to what you’re offering.
+When it comes to your creative strategy, your in-app event card should be both eye-catching and clear as to what you’re offering.
 You can use either an image or a video – if it’s the latter, be aware that it will play on a loop so the transition from end to start should be smooth.

 You can see in the example below that the graphic clearly shows a range of templates, while the event title contains the keywords that users are likely to be searching for.
 The short description is also used to maximum effect, letting users know that these new templates are easy to use and plentiful.